Craspedocephalus malabaricus: Description

 Adults may attain a snout-vent length (SVL) of 105 cm.
 The tail is prehensile.

 The weakly keeled dorsal scales are arranged in 21 or 19 rows at midbody.
 Ventral scales in the males number 143-158 and in females 136-159.
 Anal scale entire.
 Subcaudals paired and numbering 50-63 in males, 44-54 in females.
 Internasals large and usually touching.
 There are 9 or 10 supralabials, the first completely separated from the nasal.
 There is a single row of scales between supralabials and elongate subocular.
 The temporal scales are smooth or obliquely keeled.

 Many different colour morphs are known to exist, including colours such as yellow, green, and brown.
 Shown here is a brown colour morph with pattern.

 Distribution and habitat

 The species is endemic to Western Ghats mountains, occurring along the southern and western India at 600–2000 m elevation.
 The type locality is the Western Ghats of southwestern India.
-Records of this species are from Slient valley, western Nilgiris, Wayanad, Coorg, Malnad region of Karnataka, Castle Rock, Goa and northwards into Maharashtra in the Amboli hills.
-Kolhapur area.
+Records of this species are from Silent Valley, western Nilgiris, Wayanad, Coorg, Malnad region of Karnataka, Castle Rock, Goa and northwards into Maharashtra in the Amboli hills and Kolhapur area.
 It inhabits riparian forests and is very partial to hill streams and torrents, situated within dense wet rainforests, sometimes also evergreen and deciduous forests, where it may be found on the ground, on rocks present in stream beds, on low vegetation, or in shrubs.